Juhan Tõrvand

-Juhan Tõrvand (25 November 1883 Laatre Parish (now Mulgi Parish), Kreis Wolmar – 12 May 1942 Verkhnekamsky District, Kirov Oblast, Russian SFSR) was an Estonian military Major General and sports figure.
+Juhan Tõrvand (25 November 1883 Laatre Parish (now Mulgi Parish), Kreis Wolmar – 12 May 1942 Verkhnekamsky District, Kirov Oblast, Russian SFSR) was an Estonian military Major General and sportsman.

-In 1906 he graduated from Vilnius Military School and after that in General Staff Academy.
+In 1906, he graduated from Vilnius Military School, from which he proceeded to the General Staff Academy.
 He participated in World War I and the Russian Civil War in the White Army.
 In 1920 he returned to Estonia.
-Since 1925 he was Chief of Staff of Headquarters of the Estonian Defence Forces.
+In 1925, he became Chief of Staff of the Headquarters of the Estonian Defence Forces.

-He was also active in Estonian sport life.
+He was also active in Estonian sporting life.
 From 1927 until 1935, he was the head of the Estonian Sports Association Kalev.

 Death

 Following the Soviet occupation of Estonia, Tõrvand and his family were arrested during the June deportations on 14 June 1941.
 Tõrvand was convicted by a tribunal and placed within the gulag camp system.
 He died of pneumonia on 12 May 1942 in Vyatlag camp in Kirov Oblast.